 Reading Part 4 (Teil 4)(15 minutes):

-In the modal paper there are seven short newspaper “letters to the editor” (Leserbriefe).
+In the model paper there are seven short newspaper “letters to the editor” (Leserbriefe).
 They are written in response to an article on a controversial topic.
 You don’t get to see the article but are told what it was about.

 You have to decide whether each of the seven correspondents is in favour of or against the issue (here: the games).